District of Columbia Voting Rights Amendment: Vote in the legislatures

-Representative Don Edwards of California proposed House Joint Resolution 554 in the 95th Congress.
-The United States House of Representatives passed it on March 2, 1978, by a 289–127 vote, with 18 not voting.
-The United States Senate passed it on August 22, 1978, by a 67–32 vote, with 1 not voting.
 With that, the District of Columbia Voting Rights Amendment was submitted to the state legislatures for ratification.
 The Congress, via Section 4, included the requirement that ratification by three-fourths (38) of the states be completed within seven years following its passage by the Congress (i.e., August 22, 1985) in order for the proposed amendment to become part of the Constitution.
-By placing the ratification deadline in the text of the proposed amendment the deadline could not be extended without a separate amendment to the Constitution, in contrast to the ratification deadline of the Equal Rights Amendment which was restricted by statute and not the amendment itself.
+By placing the ratification deadline in the text of the proposed amendment the deadline could not be extended without a separate amendment to the Constitution.
+This was in contrast to the ratification deadline of the Equal Rights Amendment, which was restricted by statute and not the amendment itself, and which later became the subject of legal debate.